shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/docs/add_urdf.rst

 Download URDF
 -----------------------------------------------------------

-Once you have create a URDF using Solidworks you will get a package which is compatible with ROS1.
+Once you have created a URDF using Solidworks you will get a package which is compatible with ROS1.
 However to make it work with ROS2 we will need to make some changes.

 .. note::
     Make sure the name of the package from Solidworks Exporter is same as the package you created in ROS2.
 This will make it easy to deal with further changes.